influxdata/telegraf/plugins/outputs/influxdb_v2/README.md

   ## If true, the bucket tag will not be added to the metric.
   # exclude_bucket_tag = false

+  ## If true, no create bucket requests will be sent.
+Set to true when using
+  ## Telegraf with a user without permissions to create buckets or when the
+  ## the bucket already exists
+  # skip_database_creation = false

   ## Timeout for HTTP messages.
   # timeout = "5s"